petecorreia/petecorreia/src/pages/xively/index.md

 ![Photo of the Xively user interface displayed on an iPhone and an iPad.](./xively-devices.jpg)

-## Front-end Development
+## Front end Development

 As we designed the user experience and interface, I **quickly started building a prototype of the device management application**.
 As I mentioned before, I believe that going quickly into prototyping is the only way to properly judge the experience of a product.
 This kind of approach comes with a tension in how quickly versus how well to code the prototype.
-Fortunately, if you happen to be leading both design and front-end, as I did, you have the benefit of managing this tension and balance the tension better.
+Fortunately, if you happen to be leading both design and front end, as I did, you have the benefit of managing this tension and balance the tension better.

 > The UI library was key to meeting the deadline.

 **I built a custom UI library** with all the elements, modules and page-specific styles that were present in the user interface designs.
 This was beneficial in many ways, it was highly maintainable and scalable and it allowed the team to create pages much faster without my help.
 The UI library was key to meeting the deadline.

-The device management application was the **most challenging part of the front-end**, not just by the sheer volume of work that it needed but also by the ambitious user experience we had designed.
+The device management application was the **most challenging part of the front end**, not just by the sheer volume of work that it needed but also by the ambitious user experience we had designed.
 We used [**Backbone.js**](http://backbonejs.org/) to handle the complexity of the modules' behaviour and to make it easy to work with all the data going back and forth.
 The modules were developed in conjunction with the backend team to knit them tightly with the RESTful API.

 As a side project, [**I built a Javascript library for Xively's API**](http://xively.github.io/xively-js/) which later on was adopted as the official library.
 This came out of hack days and side projects where I'd get an Arduino to exchange data with a web application.

-> In just four months, we created a brand, designed its user experience and interface, and developed the front-end as well.
+> In just four months, we created a brand, designed its user experience and interface, and developed the front end as well.
 I'm incredibly proud of what we achieved together as a team.

 ## Awards